1979–80 Australian region cyclone season: Tropical Cyclone Tony

-Severe Tropical Cyclone Viola-Claudette
+Severe Tropical Cyclone Viola–Claudette

 The disturbance from which Viola developed formed on 7 December about 600 km northwest of Cocos.
 A tropical depression developed on 9 December, moved slowly southwestward, and strengthened into Cyclone Viola two days later.
 It then moved westward under the influence of an easterly middle level flow north of the sub-tropical ridge, and attained its maximum intensity on 16 December 1979, with a maximum mean wind speed of about 205 km/h and an estimated central pressure of 930 mbar.
 Early on 18 December, Viola crossed 90º E and was renamed Claudette.

-Severe Tropical Cyclone Wilf-Danitza
+Severe Tropical Cyclone Wilf–Danitza

+The depressional phase of Wilf began about 300 km of the Cocos Island on 23 December 1979.
+Estimated from satellite pictures, Wilf was recorded as a tropical cyclone early Christmas Day.
+Wilf began a period of rapid intensification and reached its peak on 28 December.
+Wilf began to weaken as shear from the northwest began to tear the storm apart.
+While its convection did weaken a lot, it was still able to maintain tropical cyclone status.
+The storm crossed into the Southwest Indian Ocean on the first day of 1980, being renamed to Danitza.